Rowvia template

 How to use the template

-Upload contract PDFs, choose the Contract summary template, and review the extracted fields row by row.
+Upload contract PDFs, DOCX drafts, schedules, or amendment text, choose the Contract summary template, and review one row per primary contract by default.
+Related attachments can stay with it.

 Table preview for the Contract summaries template